 Thanks to Intermittent Fasting, your body learns how to make your body's fat more accessible.
 Your body starts losing fat and building muscle due to the Human Growth Hormone and it also increases your body’s metabolic rate.
 You also have to keep in mind that the only way to build muscle is by lifting weights and exercising regularly.
 Another great change is that your cells start repairing themselves.

 No matter how beneficial intermittent fasting is, it really depends on your body to take it.
 If you have diabetes, are pregnant, have low blood pressure, are underweight or have other issues; you must consult your doctor before giving this kind of fasting a shot.

-Good luck, do share with us what results you come across while trying this latest fitness and lifestyle trend!
+Good luck, do share with us what results you come across while trying this latest lifestyle trend!